indeedeng/django-proctor/README.md

 The Force Groups view allows you to see what the current group assignments are for your session and identification and force yourself into a specific group for any test.

-**NOTE**: This template does come with a default base template, but it can be overidden.
+**NOTE**: This template does come with a default base template, but it can be overridden.
 To override the default base template, you must have a base template to extend and the name of that template file should be set in PROCTOR_BASE_TEMPLATE.

 Using the above url pattern example, the force groups page would be available at `http://<your_project_root>/private/proctor/force`.